Without even trying, I've lived on the edge of a knife.

 A once cruel and unfriendly character becomes a Nice Guy.

-A villain overcome with the weight of his/her evil deeds may become a hero to atone for them
+A villain overcome with the weight of their evil deeds may become a hero to atone for them

 - Welcome Back, Traitor